Aliases for GABBR1 Gene

 GeneCards Summary for GABBR1 Gene

 GABBR1 (Gamma-Aminobutyric Acid (GABA) B Receptor, 1) is a Protein Coding gene.
-Diseases associated with GABBR1 include persistent vegetative state and withdrawal disorder.
+Diseases associated with GABBR1 include persistent vegetative state and reflex sympathetic dystrophy.
 Among its related pathways are Signaling by GPCR and Signaling by GPCR.
 GO annotations related to this gene include G-protein coupled GABA receptor activity.
 An important paralog of this gene is GPR156.

 UniProtKB/Swiss-Prot for GABBR1 Gene